Compulsive Sexual Behaviour

 When problems develop

 The strong sense of losing or having lost control is often what leads people to seek help.
 Trapped by a seeming inability to stop despite the distressing evidence of mounting harmful consequences, anxiety ramps up.
 The ingrained response to this distress is now predictably more of the same mood-altering behaviour.
 Harm may include sexually transmitted infection or conflict with people closest to the addicted person or with life more generally, especially when personal values or the achievement of life goals become threatened.
 As more and more time is consumed by the activity as well as by thinking about it, the addicted person often finds the enjoyment of sexual experiences with their partner suffers.
 For men this may include the development of erectile dysfunction.
 Correspondingly, partners may feel intimacy diminishing and sense an emotional withdrawal from the relationship by the addicted individual.
-Faced with the damaging impact of hyper sexual behaviour, the person may try to stop or cut down yet find such self-denial impossible to sustain without help.
+Faced with the damaging impact of hyper sexual behaviour, the person may try to stop or cut down yet find such self-denial impossible to sustain untreated compulsive sexual behavior.

 The benefits of time out from everyday life